sylc/dkill/README.md

   Description:

     Kill any process by
-         - port: add a semicolon in front to define it as a port. ex: dkill :3000
+         - port: add a semicolon in front to define it as a port. ex: 'dkill :3000'
-         - pid: not implemented yet
+         - pid: a valid integer. ex: 'dkill 12654'
          - process name: not implemented yet

   Options: